j7168908jx/j7168908jx.github.io/_posts/2023-02-22-optimizing-eigen-code.md

 ```

-So here we can see the initial version will cause great performance issue when the scale is small.
+Here we can see the initial version will cause significant performance issues when the scale is small.
-This explains all why my colleague will complain about the code.
+This explains why my colleague will complain about the code.

 ```c++